syncfusion-content/blazor-docs/blazor/diagram-component/connectors/events.md

 ---
 layout: post
 title: Connector in Blazor Diagram Component | Syncfusion
-description: Learn here all about Connector events in Syncfusion Blazor Diagram component and more.
+description: Learn here all about Connector events such as selection change in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Events
+# Events in Blazor Diagram Component

 ## Selection change